AndreaDiotallevi/motorway/readme.md

 Three options came to mind:

 -   REST API with AWS API Gateway
--   REST API with Express
+-   REST API with Express.js
 -   GraphQL API

-There were no requirements to justify going for a GraphQL API.
+Since I have decided to go for the containerised approach, I excluded the API Gateway option.
+In addition, there were no special requirements for a GraphQL API.

-Because of the same reason I have explained above, I have opted to avoid using API Gateway.
-As a Node.js server, I have chosen Express.js since it is already used at Motorway.
+So, I have chosen to build a REST API with Express.js:

+-   lightweight framework for Node
+-   already used at Motorway

 RESTful API design principles: